oracle-livelabs/analytics-ai/dw-hr-analytics/provision-resources/provision-resources.md

     ![Monitor Terraform Logs](./images/monitor-logs.png "Monitor Terraform Logs")

 **Note:**  If you have followed the steps above, the job should succeed without any issues.
 Keep an eye on the logs to monitor the progress.
 If the job fails, please fix the issues and proceed.
 To do so, click on **Stack Details** at the top of the page.
-Then, click on **Edit Stack** to get to the stack configuration page.
+Then, click on the **Edit** dropdown and select **Edit Stack** to get to the stack configuration page.
 Thereafter, you need to fix the errors and save the changes.

 ![View Stack Details](./images/see-stack-details.png "View Stack Details")